Ville5-coder/HPHome-sri-lanka-/HPHome/HOME_SCREEN_DESIGN_INTERPRETATION.md

 # Home Screen Design Interpretation

 ## Design Goal
-Create a clean, scrollable home screen with 8 distinct section blocks arranged in a ladder/staggered layout with one section per block.
+Create a clean, scrollable home screen with 8 distinct section blocks with one section per block.
+All sections are exactly the same size.

 ---